ronisab/mult/README.md

     /scrape - Extract Direct Links from Supported Sites <br>
     /ytdl - (or /ytdlp) Extract DL Links using YT-DLP <br>
     /gd - (or use /clone) Get GDrive Links for various Drive File Sharer <br>
+    /image2pdf - Convert Image to PDF <br>
+    /rename - Rename a File in Telegram <br>
+    /tgupload - Upload a File to Telegram <br>
+    /takess - Take ScreenShot of a Webpage <br>
+    /wayback - Generate WayBack of a Webpage <br>
+    /pdfdrive - Get Results from PDFDrive <br>
+    /paste - Paste the text/document to KatBin <br>
+	/ping - Ping the telegram api server <br>
 	</li>
 <br>
     <li>